Can You Really Flush Flushable Wipes?

 We also recommend an annual sewer lateral inspection for all homeowners regardless of whether or not they use wet wipes.
 In some cases, even the daily use of toilet paper, which is designed to biodegrade, can get caught in pipes due to slight imperfections in the materials or other materials already built up inside your sewer pipes.
 Without this regular maintenance, sewer lines can become blocked, and over time cause the waste material to back up inside your pipes and potentially cause damage to your home or property.

 If you are concerned about the integrity of your sewer system, Parzival Plumbing can put your mind at ease by conducting a comprehensive sewer lateral inspection on your home or business in Orange County.
-Contact us today to get a free estimate at 949-355-1575!
+Contact us today to get a free estimate at 949-355-1575 or check out out Google Reviews!